wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/power-bi-excel-better-together/includes/1-introduction.md

 - The resources will help you guide your customers to additional information during and after the sales process.
 - The quizzes will help you identify key messages and possible disconnects for your customers.

+This module in the instructor-led version includes 15 slides with multiple demonstrations that should take 1 hour to deliver with 5 minutes for the lab.

 ## To receive credit